-“Jessa, Where is Jessamine?”He shouted as he searched frantically through the group for his youngest child.
+“Myread, Where is Myread?”He shouted as he searched frantically through the group for his only child.
 But, she was no-where to be found.

 “She’s still in there!”
 Alfred shouted back as he ran towards the crumbling building.

-Eli grabbed his son by the arm before he could enter the smoke.
+Alerik grabbed his nephew by the arm before he could enter the smoke.

 “Stay here.”
-And without looking back, Eli pushed through.
+And without looking back, he pushed through.

 “Papa!
 Where are you?”
 She cried.